Redistributing wealth is key to invest in the future

 Property taxes–and their equivalent in various countries, such as taxe foncière in France–are by far the largest component of total wealth tax revenue: they typically account for 80-100% of total tax revenue on individual wealth.
 Property taxes generally take the form of taxes on real estate and land, which have been levied in many countries for centuries.
 In pre-modern societies, where land and housing assets represented the bulk of wealth, property taxes were a means to collect revenue by taxing those who could afford to pay.
 Today, in most countries, property taxes are flat, i.e. proportional to value: whether an individual owns a €10 million mansion or a € 50,000 flat, they will pay the same tax rate.
 Furthermore, property taxes are due regardless of whether the owner has any mortgage debt on the property.

-In contrast to previous property taxes, modern wealth development and income taxation in the 20th century were characterized by the introduction of progressivity.
+In contrast to previous property taxes, wealth and income taxation in the 20th century were characterized by the introduction of progressivity.
 With a progressive tax, the tax rate rises as taxpayers’ income or wealth increases.
 This progressivity was particularly steep in some countries in the 20th century.
 In the USA, the UK, Germany or Japan, top income tax rates reached 80% (or more) a few decades back, while rates remained much lower for bottom income earners.
 In the USA, very high income tax rates were no one-time anomaly: Between 1936 and 1980 the top income tax rate was consistently 70% or more.
 While most countries have reduced top income tax rates since 1980, progressive taxation remains the defining principle of modern income taxation: the higher the income or the wealth, the higher the tax rate.

 Therefore, the flat rate on property tax stands in sharp contrast to modern progressive income and wealth taxes.
 Let us be clear: there is no real economic justification to flat property tax rates in the world today.
 This is the continuation of archaic tax regimes in modern times, which could have been acceptable in pre-modern societies but which are at odds with basic democratic conceptions of tax justice today.
 In many ways, today’s situation regarding wealth taxation is comparable to the situation prevailing in the early 20th century before the introduction of modern progressive income taxes.
 The existing wealth tax system is archaic and disconnected from the current socio-economic reality, but many economic interests and political forces are still supporting the status quo.